TimShinners/PFNs4MVBO/README.md

 ### Use our models

 Below is a quick implementation of a Bayesian optimization loop, using the [MCBO](https://arxiv.org/abs/2306.09803) framework, with a mixed-variable PFN as the surrogate model.
+For more details on implementation, see MVBO_demo.ipynb.

 ```python